oracle-devrel/technology-engineering/landing-zones/standard_landing_zones/cis_lz_v2/cis_landing_zone_v2.md

 # CIS LZ v2

 <img src="../../images/landing_zone_300.png">

-&nbsp;

-&nbsp;

 ## 1. Before You Start
-Before starting and create the configuration, we recommend:
+Before starting and creating the configuration, we recommend:
 1. Understand [CIS Landing Zone v2 Architecture](https://docs.oracle.com/en/solutions/cis-oci-benchmark/index.html) and the OCI elements involved, as you'll be configuring the solution.
 2. Review the [GitHub Repository](https://github.com/oracle-quickstart/oci-cis-landingzone-quickstart) as it contains the complete solution documentation.
 3. Execute the Live Labs ["Deploy a Secure Landing Zone in OCI"](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=3662).

-&nbsp;

 ## 2. Create The Setup Configuration

 Your deliverable will be an OCI Landing Zone configuration.
 This configuration will contain all the input parameter values, that any implementation team can follow and execute.
 This activity is important as it will create the master configuration to enable repeatable deployments.

 There are two deployment models described below.
-&nbsp;

 | DEPLOYMENT MODEL  | WHEN TO USE | GUIDELINES  |  EXAMPLES |
 |---|---|---|---|